 These words reflect a frequently repeated move through which Shagar expresses the rift between his aspiration for the “mystical” and his reflective stance.
-Although he presents himself as opposed to the Hasidim and Luzzatto, in his actual teachings, he adopts their approach.
-His books and lectures testify to his identification and involvement specifically with Hasidism, with Rav Kook, and—in the context of these lectures—Luzzatto.
-In spite of his description of the home language as the ideal condition when he explains the problematic of translation, he is actually justifying his desire to learn different languages.
+Though he presents himself as opposed to the Hasidim and Luzzatto, his actual teachings adopt their approach.
+His books and lectures also testify to his identification and involvement specifically with Hasidism, with Rav Kook, and—in the context of these lectures—Luzzatto.
+Regardless of his describing the home language as the ideal and his explaining the problematic of translation, he is actually justifying his desire to learn different languages.
 He gives the example of the word “like” in English, and claims that only an Anglo-Saxon can “like”—a word which cannot be translated as “love” or “cherish.”
-This argument specifically justifies the pull to learn many “languages” in order to create a diversity of experience.
+This argument actually justifies the pull to learn many “languages” in order to create a diversity of experience.
 Thus, the language of Kabbalah is another language that enriches psychic experience.
-However, as with other languages, one must also overcome it to reach the point of mysticism—which is an oceanic pre-linguistic experience that negates the dualism of subject and object, as per the universal designation of mysticism borrowed from Freud’s language of psychoanalysis.
+However, as with other languages, one must also overcome it to reach the point of mysticism—which is an oceanic pre-linguistic experience that negates the dualism of subject and object, as per the universal designation of mysticism borrowed from Freudian psychoanalysis.

 Moreover, there is a gap between Shagar’s definition of mysticism and his definition of Kabbalah: Mysticism is a pre-linguistic condition, an oceanic experience of oneness, a negation of dualism between subject and object, whereas Kabbalah is a language.
 Granted, Kabbalah is meant to serve as a bridge to the mystical experience.
 However, it is still an “intermediary” screen that conceals the unmediated experience.

 How does he suggest dealing with the tension between the reflective stance to which he was drawn and the search to negate language?
-He describes the model of multiple identities as a model that enables multiple languages and multiple positions and that—through the interplay between various states—creates religious tension and creativity.
-It is neither a schizophrenic model nor a harmonistic model, but rather one of movement.
+He describes the model of multiple identities as one that enables multiple languages and multiple positions and that—through the interplay between various states—creates religious tension and creativity.
+It is neither a schizophrenic model nor a harmonistic one.
+Rather it is one of movement.
 There is no binary choice here of choosing one as opposed to another.
-It is rather the very movement between the antipodes of the space, between ascending and returning (ratzo vashov), that enables a new religious language which then engenders new mystical experiences.
+It is rather the very movement between the antipodes of the space, between ascending and returning (ratzo vashov), that enables a new religious language that then engenders new mystical experiences.